KristopherKubicki/adblock-tester/README.md

 3. Choose **GitHub Actions** as the source and save.

 After the workflow runs successfully, the tester will be available at `https://<username>.github.io/<repository>/`.

+## Customizing Host Categories

+The list of hosts that are tested is stored in `categories.json`.
+Each entry in the JSON file has a `name` and an array of `hosts` URLs.
+You can add new categories or remove hosts by editing this file as long as the JSON structure is kept intact.
+The page will fetch `categories.json` at runtime, so any changes take effect the next time the page is loaded.